 The club will meet monthly to sample farmhouse cheese from around the world.
 Discussion will include the origin and history of the cheese along with it's pairings with companion foods.

 Both beginners and experts at "regular" and/or Chinese Chess meet twice a month to learn, improve, have a few laughs and some snacks.
 All levels welcome.

-The Coffee Club seeks to explore the world of coffee.
+The Coffee and Tea Club seeks to explore the world of coffee and tea.
 By trying different coffees, making coffee with different water, trying different additives like milk, cream, sugar, members will seek to understand what goes into making good coffee.
 In addition, during each session a member will be responsible for teaching the group about different aspects of the world of coffee.
 Ultimately, the goal is to have students feel comfortable in picking out and making good coffee.